top of page

 2000+

-To help CO members that wish for a CLC to promote their area to start a school.
+To help CO members that wish for a OSLC to promote their area to start a school.

-Uses: Starting free CLC’s in neighbourhoods in need
+Uses: Starting free OSLC’s in neighbourhoods in need

-All funds are transparent and will go to continuing the growth and development of this community based movement.
+All funds are transparent and will go to continuing the growth and development of this movement

 Growth Stages